w3c/tdm-reservation-protocol/proposals/proposal-file-at-origin.md

 ## Implementing the proposal

 Let’s imagine that a Web server is hosting three groups of files.
-The rightsholder  of the first group of files wants to express that TDM rights are reserved on its content.
-The rightsholder of the second and third group of files, owner-b, wants to express that TDM rights are tied to a license for the second group and TDM rights are not reserved for the third.
+The rightsholder of the first group of files (PDF documents) wants to express that TDM rights are reserved on this content.
+The rightsholder of the two other groups of files wants to express that TDM rights are tied to a license for the second group (html pages) and TDM rights are not reserved for the third (JPEG images).

-In this example, the first group is a set of PDF files stored in /directory-a; the second group is a set of HTML files stored in /directory-b/html and the third group is a set of JPEG image files stored in /directory-b/other.
+In this example, the first group is a set of files stored in /directory-a; the second group is stored in /directory-b/html and the third group in /directory-b/other.

 TDMRep.json is therefore structured as: